 In 2015, after a woman activist in southern India became a top target for sexual harassment and threats of violence on Facebook, her account was suspended .
 Someone had reported her for violating the company's “authentic identity” (or “real name”) policy.
 With no warning, she was instantly locked out.
 And the only way she could regain access to her account was by sending Facebook some form of official ID.
 With no other option, this is what she did.

 Facebook reinstated her page using her full name, which included her caste name .
 She had never used her caste name on her Facebook page, or anywhere else in her public identity.
 This left her more exposed and subjected to harassment than ever before.

-In concert with a coalition of digital rights and LGBT groups, Global Voices co-authored a letter to Facebook identifying the multiple issues that this case raised, concerning the abuse of Facebook's systems, and the company's lack of cultural sensitivity on the question of what constitutes a “real name” or “authentic identity”.
+In concert with a coalition of digital rights and LGBT groups, Global Voices co-authored an open letter to Facebook identifying the multiple issues that this case raised, concerning the abuse of Facebook's systems, and the company's lack of cultural sensitivity on the question of what constitutes a “real name” or “authentic identity”.

 Today, users can no longer be instantly suspended over a single report of “authentic identity” policy abuse.
 But the company still has a long way to go in resolving the question of how to respect the personhood users who are not known by their legal names.

 This work taught us a great deal about the complexities of identity within the internet.
 How does a technology determine who is a “real” person?
 How do ideas like citizenship and nation take shape online, especially when ethnic and territorial disputes are in play?